Diplomatic dash as end of Israel-Gaza truce looms

 Despite the diplomatic efforts, there is some doubt in the region that an extension to the truce is possible.

-It’s unlikely to happen, given the messages coming from the Israeli side, Professor Ibrahim Abusharif from Northwestern University in Qatar said.
+It’s unlikely to happen, given the messages coming from the Israeli side, Ibrahim Abusharif from Northwestern University in Qatar said.

 “I also think a ceasefire is not the same as putting out the fire to the original spark – the original point of conflict between Israelis and Palestinians,” he told Al Jazeera.